Man City (Ted Lasso)

 "Man City" is the eighth episode of the second season of the American sports comedy-drama television series Ted Lasso, based on the character played by Jason Sudeikis in a series of promos for NBC Sports' coverage of England's Premier League.
 It is the 18th overall episode of the series and was written by co-executive producer Jamie Lee and directed by Matt Lipsey.
 It was released on Apple TV+ on September 10, 2021.

-The series follows Ted Lasso, an American college football coach, who is unexpectedly recruited to coach a fictional English Premier League soccer team, AFC Richmond, despite having no experience coaching soccer.
+The series follows Ted Lasso, an American college football coach, who is unexpectedly recruited to coach a fictional English Premier League soccer team, AFC Richmond, despite having no experience coaching soccer/football.
 The team's owner, Rebecca Welton, hires Lasso hoping he will fail as a means of exacting revenge on the team's previous owner, Rupert, her unfaithful ex-husband.
 The previous season saw Rebecca change her mind on the club's direction and working Ted in saving it, although the club is relegated from the Premier League.
-In the episode, AFC Richmond prepares to fend off Manchester City F.C. in the FA Cup semi-finals, while Ted helps a recovering Sharon from an incident.
+In the episode, AFC Richmond prepares to fend off Manchester City in the FA Cup semi-finals, while Ted helps a recovering Sharon from an incident.

 The episode received extremely positive reviews from critics, who praised the performances, character development and emotional tone.
 However, Sam's and Rebecca's storyline was negatively received.